-- Having a trauma-informed treatment model - Having registered or licensed nursing staff available 24/7 - Facilitating the participation of family members - Providing aftercare for 6 months post-discharge.
-Discharge planning may be provided by an organization other than the QRTP provider. - Maintain licensing and accreditation by one of the major accreditation organizations (CARF, JCAHO, COA, etc.)
+- Having a trauma-informed treatment model. - Having, or having access to, registered or licensed nursing staff available 24/7. - Facilitating the participation of family members. - Providing aftercare for 6 months post-discharge.
+Discharge planning may be provided by an organization other than the QRTP provider. - Maintain licensing and accreditation by one of the major accreditation organizations (CARF, JCAHO, COA, etc.).